 When you own a fund, or an individual stock, you'll usually be paid a quarterly dividend — a portion of that company's or fund operator's profit — that you can use to buy more shares.
 Your returns will be greater when you reinvest your dividends over the long run, so that's an easy way to grow the value of your portfolio.

-Buying an asset like an index fund and then holding on to it for years is a simple but effective approach to investing championed by, among others, investing legend Warren Buffett.
+Buying an asset like an index fund and then holding on to it for years is a simple but effective approach to investing championed by, among others, investing legend Warren Buffett, for everyone from beginners to the pros.

 The U.S. stock market has been rising pretty steadily since 2009, even with some bumpiness along the way.
 That's why a buy-and-hold index fund strategy would have paid off in the past 10 years: You would have bought at the lowest price for an S&P 500 ETF in the past decade and then given yourself time to benefit from the market's rally.

-In addition to a buy-and-hold approach, experts generally recommend that you continue regularly adding money to your portfolio.
+In addition to starting as soon as you can and using a buy-and-hold approach, experts generally recommend that you continue regularly adding money to your portfolio.
 That way you have time on your side, a key for long-term investing success, and you'll potentially buy at times when stock prices are lower.

 More from Grow: